liqd/adhocracy-plus/README.md

 Go to '''http://localhost:8004/''' and login with admin@liqd.net | password

+### Contributing
+If you found an issue or want to contribute check out [contributing](https://github.com/liqd/adhocracy-plus/blob/master/docs/contributing.md)

 ## Security
 We care about security.
 So, if you find any issues concerning security, please send us an email at info [at] liqd [dot] net.